On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Introduction

 We would like to thank Mary Stelow for invaluable contributions to this work.
-Also, the discovery of hidden $\R^2$ TRIP maps, discussed in Section \ref{sec:e-13-e-dyn}, was done in collaboration with D. Alvarez, A. Bradford, D. Dong, K. Herbst, A. Koltun-Fromm, B. Mintz, and M. Stelow \cite{Hidden}, for which we thank them.
+Also, the discover of hidden $\R^2$ TRIP maps, discussed in Section \ref{sec:e-13-e-dyn}, was done in collaboration with D. Alvarez, A. Bradford, D. Dong, K. Herbst, A. Koltun-Fromm, B. Mintz, and M. Stelow \cite{Hidden}, for which we thank them.
 We would also like to thank L. Pedersen for useful comments.
+Finally, we would like to thank the referee for an amazing number of useful comments.

+This work was completed at the SMALL 2019 REU program at Williams College, supported by NSF grant DMS1659037.

+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1840340.